phoe/protest/README.md

   "Sets the current amount of fuel in the fuelable.")

 (define-protocol car
-    (:description "Defines objects which are able to move forward by means of an engine and can hold people and luggage."
+    (:documentation "Defines objects which are able to move forward by means of an engine and can hold people and luggage."
      :tags (:industrial :machine)
      :dependencies (fuelable)